-As there are many overlapping issues, site planning is often done in conjunction with subdivision approvals – such as combining several existing lots into a larger lot that can accommodate the development.
-The first step in the site planning process involves contacting the planning office for a preliminary meeting or phone call to determine whether a site plan is even needed for the project.
-To make this determination, RSA 674:43(IV) allows the local government to create objective thresholds based on the size of the project that could allow smaller developments or redevelopments to skip the local site planning process entirely.
+As there are many overlapping issues, site planning is often done in conjunction with subdivision approvals.
+For example, combining several existing lots into a larger lot that can accommodate the development.
+The first step in the site planning process involves contacting the planning office for a preliminary meeting or phone call.
+This is done to determine whether a site plan is even needed for the project.
+To make this determination, RSA 674:43(IV) allows the local government to create objective thresholds based on the size of the project.
+These thresholds could allow smaller developments or redevelopments to skip the local site planning process entirely.

 To begin the review process, a developer fills out the local government’s site plan application and submits a conceptual plan.
 Staff members from various departments (like road and bridge, environmental, current planning, building, traffic engineering, utilities, and fire safety) conduct a technical review of the application and provide comments to the applicant.
 These comments often provide a roadmap for the developer of the remaining permits needed from the local government before starting the project’s construction.

-After meeting with the staff members of the technical review committee, the developer revises the plan to address the issues raised by the staff members and submits a final site plan application.
-The developer could choose to ignore the staffs’ comments on their conceptual site plan, but it is often very difficult to convince the planning board to approve the site plan when there are major issues outstanding with one of the local government’s permitting departments.
+After meeting with the staff members of the technical review committee, the developer revises the plan to address the issues raised by the staff members.
+They will then submit a final site plan application.
+The developer could choose to ignore the staffs’ comments on their conceptual site plan.
+However, it is often very difficult to convince the planning board to approve the site plan when there are major issues outstanding with one of the local government’s permitting departments.
 This is especially so if the planning board delegated final authority for site plan approvals to this staff committee under RSA 674:43(III).
-On the other hand, sometimes the staff members go overboard with additional, unreasonable requirements that are unrelated to the standards for approval in the local code of ordinances.
+On the other hand, sometimes the staff members go overboard with additional, unreasonable requirements which are unrelated to the standards for approval in the local code of ordinances.

-The general scope of the site planning review is described in RSA 674:44, but there can be major differences between jurisdictions in the substance and procedure of their regulations.
+The general scope of the site planning review is described in RSA 674:44.
+However, there can be major differences between jurisdictions in the substance and procedure of their regulations.
 Site planning in New Hampshire generally involves a review of the project’s proposed:

 - Layout of the structures.
 Reviewing the size, height, and location of the primary structures ensures that the project will meet local zoning requirements such as setbacks.